✦ Enhanced Edition

 Psalm 18:2 (KJ3)

-"Jehovah is my cliff, and my fortress, and the One who rescues me; my God, my rock, I will seek refuge in Him; my shield, and the horn of my salvation, my high tower."
+"Jehovah is my rock and my fortress and my deliverer; my God, my rock, I will trust in Him, my shield and the horn of my salvation, my high tower."

 Redemption & Atonement